oroinc/documentation/crm/admin_guide/op_structure/search_index/db_search/orm_search_engine.rst

             calls:
                 - [setLogQueries, [%oro_search.log_queries%]]

-Each supported DBMS has it's own driver that knows about specific search implementation and generates valid SQL.
+Each supported DBMS has its own driver that knows about specific search implementation and generates valid SQL.

 .. code-block:: none